aidielhaikal/Pneumonia-Detection/README.md

 ### Screenshot of Application
 The chosen model (VGG-16) was deployed in a Streamlit web application, which allows users to upload X-ray images and receive predictions on Pneumonia classification.
+You can access the dashboard via the following link: [Streamlit App](https://pneumonia-detection-udppappbbw4mvx73tyjpfzq.streamlit.app/)

 <img width="611" alt="image" src="https://github.com/user-attachments/assets/ad93bc6e-7e72-4b1e-8ae3-9b873281911d" />